The constitution of the British Society of Clinical Hypnosis includes the following areas:

 (b) The Register shall be known as the “British Society Register of Clinical Hypnotherapists”.

-(d) Members on the register will be required to provide evidence of suitable professional indemnity insurance, providing cover of up to at least £1m when renewing their registration.
+(d) Members on the register will be required to provide evidence of suitable professional indemnity insurance, providing cover of up to at least £1m when renewing registration.

 8. FEES AND SUBSCRIPTIONS

 (a) Members will be required to pay a once only joining fee which will be set by the EC.